philipce/nifty/README.md

 - Download LAPACK (version 3.6.1)

-- Extract the file and navigate into it
+- Extract the file and navigate into the directory

 	```
 	tar -xvf lapack-3.6.1.tgz
-	cd lapack-3.6.1.tgz
+	cd lapack-3.6.1
 	```

 - Copy the file LAPACK/make.inc.example to LAPACK/make.inc and make any edits